-The requirements of this Statement will enhance comparability in the application of accounting and financial reporting requirements and will improve the consistency of authoritative literature.
+The requirements of this Statement are intended to enhance comparability in the application of accounting and financial reporting requirements and will improve the consistency of authoritative literature.
 More comparable reporting will improve the usefulness of information for users of state and local government financial statements.
-The impact of the applicability of Statement No. 92 on the Authority's financial statements, and footnotes therein, has not yet been determined.
+There was no impact to the Authority's net position related to the adoption of this Statement.